Saba Gul Fellow 2011

 Why is your team uniquely qualified to run this venture?

-The BLISS team comprises individuals with varied skill sets but with a common passion for social change.
+The Popinjay team comprises individuals with varied skill sets but with a common passion for social change.

 Our product designer, Maryam Tahir Khan, is a graduate of the National College of Arts in Lahore; her work has been exhibited at many prestigious galleries across the country.
 Our operations team comprises of individuals with 5+ years experience in the handbags industry, as well as many years of experience in the NGO and social enterprise sector in Pakistan.